10maurycy10/borrowfix/README.md

 ## Safety

-This crate is compleatly sound.
+This crate is completely sound.
 It wont causÊÃúý$HOME/projects/borrowf[SEGMENTATION FAULT]